 Bessye Bearden, far more social than her husband, was a civic leader and fixture of the Harlem Renaissance, and Romare grew up in the vibrant heart of the movement; artists and writers including Zora Neale Hurston, Countee Cullen, and Langston Hughes came to salons hosted by his mother in their home.
 The young Beardens lived near the Lafayette Theater, and were friendly with their neighbors Hannah Arendt and Heinrich Blücher.

 Campbell chronicles Bearden’s childhood in Harlem, and the earlier shorter stays in Pittsburgh (where he also briefly lived, with his maternal grandparents) and Charlotte.
 He was a careful and curious observer of the different ways of life in each place, and the varying experiences of these three homes would later figure in his art.
 After studying at Pennsylvania’s Lincoln University and Boston University, Bearden transferred to New York University as an art education major and began drawing cartoons for magazines like W.E.B.
 Du Bois’s The Crisis, for which he also wrote, and entered debates about the stakes of black representation.
 He was part of the Harlem Artist’s Guild, worked with Augusta Savage at her Studio of Arts and Crafts, and in 1936 joined the informal but critically influential 306 studio on West 141st Street.
-At the Art Students League he studied with George Grosz, who had recently fled Germany after the Nazis withdrew his citizenship because of his political caricatures.
+At the Art Students League he studied with George Grosz, who had recently fled Germany in advance of the Nazi takeover.
 Grosz exposed Bearden to the work of painters like Goya and Brueghel, and to the potential of politically subversive art.

 After graduating, Bearden continued to pursue art at night while working as a social worker in Harlem with black migrants from the South who were dealing with impossibly cramped living conditions and abysmal medical care.
 He began painting images of the black working class, and managed to continue to paint during his stateside service in World War II.
 After the war he moved away from depicting the struggles of black Americans, a shift that Campbell attributes to the disenchantment he felt after the segregation and racism of the army, as well as to what he experienced as a rejection by some in his community back home, who found his portrayals harsh and questioned the authenticity of his representing these struggles from the vantage point of a middle-class life.
 He turned to painting abstract works that attended to “universal themes of death, rebirth, and war,” Campbell writes.